evannagle/whatdido/README.md

 whatdido summary

 > Added new file 'tony.txt' containing the text \"Here's a new file for Tony\".

 ```

-Add the following bash function to your config file:
+Here's a bash helper function for quicker usage:

 ```bash
 dido() {